elastic/kibana/src/core/MIGRATION.md

 import { CoreSetup } from 'src/core/server';
 import { ElasticsearchPlugin } from '../elasticsearch';

-// note: We use a name unique to our plugin for this type since our shimmed still references legacy
-// dependencies which aren't compatible with NP's CoreSetup. interface DemoPluginCoreSetup extends CoreSetup {
+// We inject all legacy dependencies into our plugin including dependencies on other legacy plugins.
+// Take care to only expose the legacy functionality you need e.g. don't inject the whole
+// `Legacy.Server` if you only depend on `Legacy.Server['route']`.
+interface LegacySetup {
+  route: Legacy.Server['route']
-  __legacy: {
+  plugins: {
-    elasticsearch: ElasticsearchPlugin, // note: Elasticsearch is in Core in NP, rather than a plugin
+    elasticsearch: ElasticsearchPlugin, // note: Elasticsearch is in CoreSetup in NP, rather than a plugin
-    route: Legacy.Server['route']    // note: NP uses `http.createRouter()`
+    foo: FooSetup
   }
 }